danharti/startingNodeJS/README.md

 			app.listen(3000, function(){
 		  	  console.log("I'm running");
 			}
-		  Once you run the node app.js again, your terminal or console would show the word, I'm running
+		  Once you run the node app.js again, your terminal or console would show the word, I'm running.